 Fifty paces.
-We walk along at a steady rhythm to prevent gaps from forming.
+We walk along at a steady rhythm.
 We had no time to rehearse, and we will have no second chances.

 I lost track of where we are.
 I dare not check through gaps to see our progress, lest the wall be disrupted.
 I can only stare at my boots and take another step forward, and another.
 My entire existence is reduced to that, and biting down whenever an errant flake adds yet another small burn to my growing collection.
 One step, silence my screaming instincts, another step, keep going.
 It goes on and on.
 It never ends.
 It never stops.
 My arms hurt.